Meet Our Team

 Ronke Akintan

-Meet Ronke Akintan, our Events Officer.
+Meet Ronke Akintan, our Events Officer and Mentorship Programme Officer.

 -